Violation of Probation in Tampa, FL

 The Judge may revoke the Defendant’s probation only if the State proves “by the greater weight” of the evidence that the Defendant willfully violated a specific condition of his probation.
 This standard, “by the greater weight”, is much easier for the State to prove than the “beyond a reasonably doubt standard” used in criminal trials.

-What Happens if the Judge Decides that a Defendant has Violated his Probation?
+What Happens if the Judge Decides that a Defendant Is In Violation of Probation in Florida?

 The Judge may impose any sentence that he or she could have originally imposed on the Defendant at the original sentencing.
 For example, if the violation of probation was for a first time DUI, the judge could sentence the Defendant to the maximum incarceration allowed by law – 180 days of jail.

-Can an Attorney Help The Violation of Probation Process Go More Smoothly?
+Can an Attorney Help The Violation of Probation in Florida Process Go More Smoothly?

 Often times, yes.